 Sorting customers, managing payment processors or handling wish-lists is something Magento 2 has brought near perfection.
 Shopify used to be better in terms of site-speed (that’s because Magento doesn’t host your site, so your site-speed depends largely upon your hosting service provider), but this difference is likely to vanish with Magento 2.
 The Magento 2, has certain in-built promotion features like promotional pricing that can be fully exploited but before you think of Magento 2 check the Magento 2 system requirements.

 Its new admin panel is easier to manage.
 And with Magento 2, checkout is fast and distraction free.
 That goes a long way in reducing cart abandonment, one of the major causes of concern in eCommerce.

 Shopify has a Shopify Facebook app, in its search for a better reach.
 Apart from that, Search Engine Optimization (SEO) and Search Engine Marketing (SEM) are the areas where there isn’t a clear winner between Shopify and Magento.
 At least on these grounds, the argument of Shopify vs Magento doesn’t produce a clear winner.

 One thing that emerges out of this debate is that in the Magento vs Shopify comparison, there is not going to be an overall winner.
 Almost everything depends on the factors that matter most to you.

-Infigic has been helping a wide range of clients – from startups to large corporates.
-Looking for Magento development service, Contact us to find out more about how our expertise can make a big difference to your business!
+Infigic is a custom Magento development service provider that helped a wide range of clients – from startups to large corporates.
+Looking for Magento eCommerce development, Contact us to find out more about how our expertise can make a big difference to your business!